SumoLogic/sumologic-kubernetes-collection/docs/fluent/best-practices.md

 **Notice:** In some cases Tailing Sidecar Operator may help in getting logs not available on standard output (STDOUT), please see section [Get logs not available on stdout](/docs/best-practices.md#get-logs-not-available-on-stdout).

-The section above should be added in each of the kube-state remote write blocks.

 ## Templating Kubernetes metadata

 The following Kubernetes metadata is available for string templating: